-What I offer as a therapist is guidance in the exploration of your journey, helping navigate the tricky path toward a deeper connection that many couples seek, shifting from the recurring battles that serve as roadblocks to better understand what each partner truly wants and needs.
+What I offer as a therapist is guidance in the exploration of your journey, helping navigate the tricky path toward a deeper connection that you seek, shifting from the recurring battles that serve as roadblocks to better understand what each partner truly wants and needs.

-The approach I use for most of my work with couples is EFT (Emotionally Focused Therapy).
-I’ve received training from some of the current world leaders in marriage therapy, including Dr. Sue Johnson, Dr. John Gottman and Dr. Terry Real.
-I recommend you reading some of their books, including “Hold Me Tight”, “7 Principles to Make Marriage Work” and “The New Rules of Marriage” respectively.
+The approach I use for most of my work with couples is EFT (Emotionally Focused Therapy) and IFIO/IFS (Internal Family Systems).
+I have received training from the current world leaders in marriage therapy, including Dr. Sue Johnson, Dr. John Gottman, Dr. Richard Schwartz and Dr. Terry Real.
+I recommend you to read some of their books to better understand the work you’d be doing with me: “Hold Me Tight”, “7 Principles to Make Marriage Work”, “You Are the One You’ve Been Waiting For” and “The New Rules of Marriage” respectively.

-I recommend you to seek help while you still have energy to spend in changing what’s not working on your relationship, instead of spending the last bit of energy in meaningless fights and disconnection.
+I advise you to find help while you still have energy to spend in changing what’s not working on your relationship, instead of spending the last bit of energy in meaningless fights and disconnection.
 Give your partner and yourself the opportunity to have an intimate, close and trusting relationship, if you think it’s worth it.

 I provide this service On-line with a secure video system.